 The One-Year MAcc Program requires students to complete an internship during the spring semester of the program.
 In order to fulfill the requirement, the internship must be accounting-related.

-All applicants should understand that the admissions process is highly competitive.
-The Accounting Department at Smeal bases acceptance decisions on:
+All applicants should understand that the admissions process is competitive.
+The Accounting Department at Smeal bases acceptance decisions on the applicants:

 - Undergraduate record with particular emphasis on courses that are indicators of aptitude for a rigorous accounting program